jeonglee/ML/alice/README.md

-# Count Occurrences of SQL Injection Keywords in input and return CSV File
+# CSV file builder
-Original Keywords:
+Keywords:
 SELECT,UNION,OR,version,’,”,`,eol_comment,*/,'=',"=",1=1

 To use: